prowestgis/upp-wg/interop.md

 Currently, only `mn` is considered a valid state identitfier for UPP Authorities

-### Examples
+### Authority Examples

-The following is a non-exhaustive list of valid UPP Authrotiy identifiers.
+The following is a non-exhaustive list of valid UPP Authority identifiers.

 | Authority Identifier | Authority Name |
 | - | - |